nutanix-cloud-native/ndk-config-samples/Alert/README.md

 ```
 </br>

 These steps ensure that Prometheus-k8s-event-exporter is properly configured and integrated with Prometheus for event monitoring within your Kubernetes cluster.
-Once you've completed the setup steps outlined above, you can verify the integration of events from your cluster into Prometheus by querying the kubernetes_events metric in the Prometheus UI.
+Once you've completed the setup steps outlined above, you can verify the integration of events from your cluster into Prometheus by querying the kube_event_unique_events_total metric in the Prometheus UI.

 ##